pixlee/pixlee-ios-sdk/README.md

 #### PXLPhotoProductView
 - You can load this view with a specific `PXLPhoto` object.
 It is capable of playing a video or showing an image, with the products provided with the image.
 It also has a delegate (`PXLPhotoProductDelegate`), what can tell you if the users tapped on the product, or they would like to buy the product, it has a bookmarking feature included.
 With the delegate you can provide witch products are already bookmarked and keep the list updated after the bookmark button taps.
 - To start playing video use the `playVideo()` and to stop playing use the `stopVideo()` methods, to mute / unmute the playbacks volume use the `mutePlayer(muted:Bool)` method.
+- You can use and customize the close button on the view with the following methods:
+- `closeButtonImage` : Sets the image for the close button.
+Default is an close x image
+- `closeButtonBackgroundColor`: Background color of the close button.
+Default is clear color.
+- `closeButtonTintColor`: Tint color of the close button, the image will get this tint color.
+Default: white
+- `closeButtonCornerRadius`: Corner radius of the close button.
+Default is 22, what is the perfect circle.
+- `hideCloseButton`: Set to true if you don't need the close button on the view

 ```swift
 //Basic Example
 ...